Announcement Type: Initial.

 □ Use the PHS 5161-1 application.

 □ Applications must be received by the application deadline.
-Applications received after this date must have a proof of mailing date from the carrier dated at least 1 week prior to the due date.
+Applications received after this date must have a proof of mailing date from the carrier dated at least 1 week prior to the due Start Printed Page 13863date.
 Private metered postmarks are not acceptable as proof of timely mailing.
 Applications not received by the application deadline or not postmarked at least 1 week prior to the application deadline will not be reviewed.

 □ Information provided must be sufficient for review.

 - Type size in the Project Narrative cannot exceed an average of 15 characters per inch, as measured on the physical page.
 (Type size in charts, tables, graphs, and footnotes will not be considered in determining compliance.)

 - Text in the Project Narrative cannot exceed 6 lines per vertical inch.

 □ Paper must be white paper and 8.5 inches by 11.0 inches in size.

 □ To ensure equity among applications, the amount of space allowed for the Project Narrative cannot be exceeded.